top of page

 • An explicit understanding of how systems and culture impact access to well-being

-• Find systems and communities that support your growth
+• Seek out communities of care that support your growth

-I look forward to embarking on this process of liberation together.
+I look forward to embarking on this process together.

 May you be safe.